Click the bookmarks or scroll down to read the articles...

 However, It was not the doctor, the plaster, the crutches, or the analgesics (and certainly not the bill) that caused the healing.
 Those things merely created an environment in which your own inherent healing capacities could take over and do the healing.
 Without help, your leg may not have healed, or more to the point, it would have eventually healed inappropriately.
 And so it is with any healing process.
 In principle, there is no difference between what would be seen as a physical healing process and a subconscious, mental, emotional healing process.
 Therapy creates the environment and you do the healing.

-Adapted from the author's book - Healing Your Feelings - The book is available on this site.
+Adapted from the author's book - Healing Your Feelings - The book is available from our BOOKSHOP on this site.

 I offer you here a simple observation that I think can be helpful, whilst I am sure I have not invented it.
 The main reason we have trouble defining and explaining the subconscious is because it is as though we were looking for apples on an orange tree.
 We look in the wrong place, for the wrong thing.
 And that's the problem − we tend to think of the subconscious as a 'thing'.
 It is not a thing.
 It is not really even a 'part' of us, although it is easy to speak of it as if it were.
 Although I am not completely happy with the term, the best one I can offer is 'process'.
 The subconscious is a process.
 A complicated one undoubtedly, but a process, nevertheless.
 It is a process that involves the mind, body, chemicals, cells, conscious and subconscious.
 If we think of it as a thing, or a part, we will always have trouble understanding it.
 When I refer to the 'bodymind', I am referring to this intricate, subconscious process.
 Not just the mental activity and memories that are usually associated with the subconscious mind, but the whole process of mental, emotional, chemical and neurological activity, and the 'storage' of all that information-of-life, in the mental and physical parts of us.
 It is all done by, and stored in, the subconscious − the bodymind.